 2. All questions regarding whether potential information will be admissible in the hearing by either the student charged with the violation or the individual by whom the accusation was made, and all procedural questions with respect to the hearing, shall be resolved in the discretion of the Administrative Officer.
 Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in hearings.

 3. Witnesses - Each party shall be given reasonable opportunity to testify and to present information and witnesses.
-The accused Student shall notify the Administrative Officer in writing of the identity of his/her advisor and any witnesses he/she intends to have present at the hearing no later than forty-eight (48) hours before the meeting
+The accused Student shall notify the Administrative Officer in writing of the identity of his/her advisor and any witnesses he/she intends to have present at the hearing no later than forty-eight (48) business hours before the meeting

 4. Advisors - Each party and each witness may bring one advisor (who may be an attorney) to the hearing.
 Advisors do not participate in the hearing.
 The Administrative Officer, if deemed appropriate, shall have complete and absolute discretion to determine the extent to which advisors may contribute at the conclusion of the hearing.
 Administrative Officers may remove and prohibit the participation of anyone disrupting the hearing.
 Absent compelling reasons necessitating a different arrangement, each party is responsible for presenting his/her own information and, therefore, advisors are not permitted to speak or to participate directly in a hearing (other than to serve merely as an observer and/or a source of advice to the advisee without directly addressing the meeting).
 Any associated costs for having an advisor are the responsibility of the party with whom they are associated.